Soham (Sanskrit)

-Soham or Sohum (सो ऽहम् ') is a Hindu mantra, literally meaning "That (is) I" in Sanskrit, implying "I am that".

-In Vedic philosophy it means identifying Brahman with the universe or ultimate Brahman.

-The mantra is also inverted from ' (the sandhi of ') to '.
-The combination of ' has also been interpreted as "I am Swan", where the swan symbolizes the Atman.
+Soham or Sohum (Sanskrit: सो ऽहम्; ') is a Hindu mantra literally meaning "That (is) I" in Sanskrit, implying "I am that".
+The mantra is a sandhi of ' that can be inverted as ' and is printed variously in the English language as So’ham, So Ham, So-aham, So Hum, Saham, Sa'ham, Sau-ha, Sah-karena, and Sahkara, with the latter two forms meaning "the sound of Sa."
+In Vedic philosophy, Soham means identifying oneself with Brahman, and the combination of ' has also been interpreted as "I am Swan," where the swan symbolizes the Atman.